DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 3. How exactly instrument, fx1 and fx2 types and fx1 and fx2 values are encoded in 4 bytes (we can try to deduce this by checking the minimum and maximimum values of these parameters in the tracker UI)
 4. What are the last 4 bytes of a document (we can check how checksums are typically caclulated and try to caclulate actual checksums with various popular algos and compare them to the actual values in files.)

+## Comparing pattern files 1 and 5, 6, 7

+Pattern 5 has OFF note step instead of the actual note.

+offset 0x1d in pattern 5 file contains FC value.

+**Conclusion:**

+- "note OFF" is encoded as FC

+Pattern 6 file has a CUT note step

+offset 0x1d in pattern 6 file contains FD value.

+**Conclusion:**

+- "Note CUT" is encoded as FD

+Pattern 7 file has a FAD (fade) note step

+offset 0x1d in pattern 7 file contains FE value.

+**Conclusion:**

+- "Note CUT" is encoded as FE